San Diego Zoo Wildlife Alliance: 2020s

-In March 2021 the organization changed its name from San Diego Zoo Global to San Diego Zoo Wildlife Alliance.
-CEO Paul Baribault said the new name better reflects the nonprofit group's focus on conservation and the interconnectedness of animal and human health.
+In March 2021 the organization changed its name from San Diego Zoo Global to the San Diego Zoo Wildlife Alliance.
+Former CEO Paul Baribault said the new name better reflects the nonprofit group's focus on conservation and the interconnectedness of animal and human health.
 While it is best known for its two conservation parks, the organization also supports wildlife conservation and research projects around the world.
 The rebrand coincided with a new visual identity that incorporated three animals that represent the San Diego Zoo Wildlife Alliance century-long conservation efforts: the lion, the California condor and the white rhino.

 Funding

-San Diego Zoo Wildlife Alliance is a not-for-profit organization classified as 501(c)(3), making it tax-exempt according to the Internal Revenue Service.
+The San Diego Zoo Wildlife Alliance is a nonprofit organization classified as 501(c)(3), making it tax-exempt according to the Internal Revenue Service.
 The organization is funded through grants, membership revenue, and from sales of tickets, merchandise, and food at the Zoo and Safari Park.
-Additionally, San Diego Zoo Wildlife Alliance receives revenues from property taxes collected by the City of San Diego, the result of a proposition passed in 1934 that allows the organization to receive $0.02 from every $100 collected in property taxes, to be used for maintenance of zoological exhibits at the San Diego Zoo.
+Additionally, the San Diego Zoo Wildlife Alliance receives revenues from property taxes collected by the City of San Diego, the result of a proposition passed in 1934 that allows the organization to receive $0.02 from every $100 collected in property taxes, to be used for maintenance of zoological exhibits at the San Diego Zoo.
 By 2015 this amounted to approximately $12 million a year, out of the organization's total annual earnings of almost $270 million.
 The largest grant in the organization's history came in 2000: $7.5 million from the Arnold and Mabel Beckman Foundation, which went toward the construction of the Arnold and Mabel Beckman Center for Conservation Research on the Wild Animal Park property.
 The largest individual donation to the organization came in 2004: $10 million from the estate of Joan Kroc, which was used in part to finance a renovation project at the Zoo which included a new habitat, Joan B. Kroc's Monkey Trails and Forest Tales, named in Kroc's honor.

-Charity Navigator, an independent nonprofit corporation that evaluates charities in the United States, has given San Diego Zoo Wildlife Alliance an overall rating of four stars, its highest rating.
-For the 2013 fiscal year (the most recent period examined), Charity Navigator gave San Diego Zoo Wildlife Alliance an overall score of 93.81 out of 100, reporting the organization's total revenues at $259,730,628 and its expenses at $229,979,506, resulting in an excess of $29,751,122.
-The report indicated that 54.3% of the organization's revenues came from contributions, gifts, and grants, 35.3% from membership dues, and the remainder from fundraising events and government grants; while 86.5% of its expenses (over $199 million) went toward operating its programs, 10.4% to administration, and 3.1% to fundraising.
+Charity Navigator, an independent nonprofit corporation that evaluates charities in the United States, has given the San Diego Zoo Wildlife Alliance an overall rating of four stars, its highest rating.
+For the 2022 fiscal year (the most recent period examined), Charity Navigator gave the San Diego Zoo Wildlife Alliance a score of 100 out of 100 for 'Accountability & Finance', reporting the organization's total revenues at $392,443,880 and its expenses at $352,421,424, resulting in an excess of $40,022,456.
+The report indicated that 89.9% of its expenses went toward operating its programs, 7.3% to administration, and 2.8% to fundraising.